RedisLabs/redislabs-docs/content/rs/security/encryption/_index.md

 aliases:
 ---

-Redis Enterprise Software uses encryption to secure communications between clusters, nodes, databases, and clients and protect [data in transit](https://en.wikipedia.org/wiki/Data_in_transit), [at rest](https://en.wikipedia.org/wiki/Data_at_rest), and [in use](https://en.wikipedia.org/wiki/Data_in_use).
+Redis Enterprise Software uses encryption to secure communications between clusters, nodes, databases, and clients and to protect [data in transit](https://en.wikipedia.org/wiki/Data_in_transit), [at rest](https://en.wikipedia.org/wiki/Data_at_rest), and [in use](https://en.wikipedia.org/wiki/Data_in_use).

 ## Encrypt data in transit